They've already built the bunker

 Alternatively, it's possible the bunker itself spans the South Lawn, and there are entrances on both sides.
 Perhaps in this case, the "infrastructure" alluded to by Baranes is not the bunker itself, but a connection that was put in place in anticipation of a future phase.
 Impossible to say.

 Beyond building the new bunker, purpose of this tunnel is... infrastructure.
 Federal officials have described the project as an "infrastructure upgrade."
 They did extensive infrastructure upgrades around the White House at the same time.
 What appears to be the main facility is called a "utilities plant."
-I think the tunnel provides resiliency to the White House, in the form of secure power, telecom, water, and hot/cold water.
+I think the tunnel provides resiliency to the White House in the form of secure power, telecom, water, and hot/cold water.
 I am skeptical it provides air unless the tunnel itself is used as a plenum.
 It is difficult to move air miles in small ducts.

 I suspect the tunnel runs to the west of the Jefferson Memorial, in the area of the late, famous cherry blossom tree "Stumpy."
 This area has seen accelerated subsidence and was prioritized for reconstruction.